-The Committee's duties are to give recommendations to the BOC on the following matters:
+The Committee's duties are as follows:

-- Numbers and Structures of Directors and Commissioners - The criteria, rules and regulations of Directors and Commissioners; and nominating the candidate for BOD and BOC which would then be decided in the GMOS. - Determination of the Remuneration System for BOD and BOC - Bonus and Performance Calculation Method for Directors and Commissioners
+- 1. To give recommendations to the BOC on the following matters: - Numbers and Structures of Directors and Commissioners - The criteria, rules and regulations of Directors and Commissioners; and nominating the candidate for BOD and BOC which would then be decided in the GMOS. - Determination of the Remuneration System for BOD and BOC - Bonus and Performance Calculation Method for Directors and Commissioners - 2.
+To perform an evaluation of the remuneration policy.